 Then, there’s the wallet factor.
 Many customers are simply looking for the best deal.
 If one company isn’t offering it, loyalty to that company isn’t going to keep them from shopping elsewhere.
 Of millennials aged 20-34, sixty-eight percent (68%) would switch brands to get more program rewards.

-Brand recognition is also important in 2024.
+Brand recognition is also important in 2025.
 This may be due to people wanting to feel like the brand they love is loved by their peers.
 In the same way millennials turn to social media for personal reinforcement (hence, the popularity of status-sharing and selfie-taking), they also look for this with regards to the brands they choose to do business with.
 It’s no surprise that brand recognition is just slightly behind quality as the most important driver of brand loyalty for millennials.

-Why are Loyal Customers So Important in 2024?
+Why are Loyal Customers So Important in 2025?

 Loyal customers provide the foundation for a profitable and successful restaurant business.
 These valuable customers not only help a company grow quickly when times are good, but they also help companies stay afloat when times are tough.
 Loyal customers are your best brand advocates.
 And, they show their loyalty through their wallets, buying more and buying more often.

 A loyal customer also costs a business less.
-Once acquired, the company has spent what they need to spend up front (at least for the most part).
+Once acquired, the company has spent what they need to spend upfront (at least for the most part).
 Losing that customer means having to replace them, and paying the costs of client acquisition all over again.
 Loyal customers will stay up to date on the brand, find answers to questions, and are willing to spend their social capital on the brands they love.

 Sip on this.
 Coffee is ubiquitous.
 It’s cheap and you can find it anywhere.
 To many, it “all tastes the same.”
 Yet, a loyal customer will not only bypass a closer, more convenient shop, but they will bring their friends in, set up business meetings there, join the loyalty program, post Instagram photos of their cup o’ joe, and put up with a long wait or a mixed-up order.
 They’ll even tote around your branded tumbler if they really love you.